Itaiweisman/replica_resize/README.md

 These can be install using `pip install `

-It is recommended to install [Infinidat's Host Power Tools](https://repo.infinidat.com/home/main-stable#host-power-tools) on the relevant host and make sure its prepared for volumes to be mapped to it.
+please also install  [Infinidat's Host Power Tools](https://repo.infinidat.com/home/main-stable#host-power-tools) on the relevant host and make sure its prepared for volumes to be mapped to it.

 ## Authentication
 Make sure to prepare two credential files, each representing the source and target machines.